GitLab FI

 Selecting an image

-The image to use is declared in the
+The image to be used is declared in the

 .gitlab-ci.yml